 Check information on registration for part-time and online courses or contact Elisa Loaisigai, Program Assistant, at 604-432-8683.
 For information on course content and registration, please contact Reza Tafti, Part-time Studies Coordinator.

 You have a great team of committed faculty, staff and industry advisors supporting your learning!

 BCIT instructor passion for teaching helps enable students to succeed in their BCIT studies.

 Our faculty instructors are highly qualified geologists, engineers and applied scientists who have many years of teaching experience.
 Many of them are Professional Geologists or Engineers, have worked in industry and continue to maintain close ties with industry.
 Faculty office locations and phone numbers are available from the BCIT Directory.

 Instructor and Program Coordinator

 Gheorghe Bonci, Ph.D., P.Eng.

-Surface Mining, Mine Computer Applications and Mine Projects
+Surface Mining, Drilling, Explosives and Fragmentation, Mine Computer Application and Mine Projects

 Mory Ghomshei, Ph.D., P.Eng.